-Put aside all nonessential personal or family tasks.
-If it’s not absolutely essential, ignore it till evening.
+Put aside all the nonessential personal or family tasks.
+If it’s not essential, ignore it till evening.
 Trust me, the dirt and the laundry piles will still be there.

 This work will demand your best attention today, but put off digging in until you review the rest of the list.

-4. Notice to-do items that must be undertaken in advance for longer-range projects.
+4. Notice to-do items that must be done in advance for longer-range projects.

-The project deadline may be considerably in the future, but it involves tasks that take time to implement.
+The project deadline may be in the future, but it involves tasks that take time to implement.
 If you must ask someone else for information, ask as soon as possible.
-Otherwise, your emergency becomes their emergency and this won’t play out well.
-If you need to order information or products online, order them now so you need not pay rush charges.
+Otherwise, your emergency becomes their emergency, and this won’t play out well.
+If you need to order information or products online, order them now, so you need not pay rush charges.

 5. Select marketing tasks for the near term.
 You have sketched out a marketing strategy, haven’t you?
 (If not, do it later.)